adl/hoaf/README.md

 Hanoi Omega Automata Format
 ===========================

 This document describes the Hanoi Omega-Automata (HOA) format.
-The name is a reference to the ATVA'13 conference, which was organized in Hanoi, and where the foundation of this format was laid out.
+The name is a reference to the ATVA'13 conference, which was organized in Hanoi, and where the foundations of this format were laid.

 Current status